Unplanned Readmissions for Selected Surgical Procedures

 This indicator counts the number of times patients have needed re-admission to hospital within 28 days of discharge after having had a knee replacement.

-The benchmark is less than or equal to 19.6 readmissions for every 1,000 discharges, or about 1 in 51.
+The benchmark is less than or equal to 23.4 readmissions for every 1,000 discharges, or about 1 re-admission in 43 knee replacements.
 A rate lower than the benchmark is desirable.

-EMHS is consistently performing better than the benchmark in all of the last 4 quarters.
+The overall rates for EMHS hospitals were lower than the benchmark in three of the last four quarters.

 How do we measure up